 - 8.2.1.
 Penalties may be applied as follows, and in no particular order: - 8.2.1.1.
-Coaching.
+Coaching A member may receive acknowledgement that their behavior is in violation of iRacing's rules or the spirit of fairplay.
+They will also receive instruction on how to avoid or prevent this violation in the future.
+They are expected to learn from these instructions.
 This penalty is not subject to appeal. - 8.2.1.2.
+Post-Results Disqualification A member or team may be Disqualified from a Race or event after Results have been posted.
+Their Championship Points for the Race or event will become O, and they will drop to a last place finish.
+This penalty may be subject to appeal (See Appeals, Section 10).

-Race Disqualification.
-Disqualified drivers finish behind all users that were not disqualified and may not receive championship points for the event.
-Users may be disqualified from events for reaching the total incident point cap for the session, not obeying race session rules (such as the driver fair share requirements or tire compound change requirements), or other reasons listed in this document.
-This penalty is not subject to appeal. - 8.2.1.3.
-Restrictions to various parts of iRacing.com and/or the iRacing simulation.
-This penalty may be subject to appeal (See Appeals, Section 10). - A) Restricted from participating in Race and Qualifying sessions for all iRacing Series. - B) Restricted from participating in any and all multiplayer Sessions. - C) Restricted from participating Hosted Sessions. - D) Restricted from spectating Sessions. - E] Restricted from using in-Simulation voice chat, text chat, and/or both voice and text chat. - F) Suspended from the entirety of iRacing.com. - 8.2.1.4.
-Indefinite revocation of iRacing.com membership.
-This penalty may be subject to appeal [See Appeals, Section 10]. - 8.2.2.
-If a member is assessed probation or suspension, he or she must serve the full term of the penalty while his or her iRacing.com membership is active. - 8.2.3.
+NOTE: This penalty is exclusively different from Disqualification that may occur during an event from activities governed by Race Control or Session Admins such as reaching the total incident point cap for the session, not obeying race session rules (such as the driver fair share requirements or tire compound change requirements), or being manually disqualified by a Session Administrator.
+Race Control or Session Admin-controlled Disqualification are not subject to appeal (See Black Flag, Section 7.6.).

+- 8.2.1.3.
+Restriction A member may be restricted from use or participation in one or more various parts of iRacing.com, the iRacing application, and/or the iRacing Simulation for a given duration.
+These penalties may be subject to appeal (See Appeals, Section 10).
+Restrictions may include and are not limited to the following: - A) The ability to participate in Race and Qualifying Sessions for a specific Official iRacing Series. - B) The ability to participate in Race and Qualifying Sessions for ALL Official iRacing Series. - C) The ability to participate in Hosted Sessions. - D) The ability to participate in any and ALL multiplayer Sessions of any kind. - E) The ability to Spectate Sessions. - F) The ability to use in-Simulation voice chat and/or text chat.. - 8.2.1.4.
+Suspension A member may be suspended entirely from use or participation on iRacing.com, the iRacing application, and/or the iRacing Simulation for a given duration.
+Suspension penalties may include up to all iRacing services, and may remain in place for an indefinite duration.
+This penalty may be subject to appeal [See Appeals, Section 10] - 8.2.2.
+If a member receives any Restrictions or Suspensions, the full term of the penalty must be served while the member's iRacing.com membership is active or until it expires.

+- 8.2.3.
+If a member receives any Restrictions or Suspensions, they are not allowed to use other iRacing accounts or open new iRacing accounts for any reason, including an attempt to circumvent the penalty.
+Additional penalties may be applied to all involved accounts. - 8.2.4.
 Regardless of any Protests, Appeals, or Penalties assessed, iRatings, ttRatings, and Safety Ratings will not be adjusted.